datascape/familytrees/heyns/larry/README.md

-Using plans from Popular Mechanics, William Heyns and Larry built this go-cart in the basement of the Philadelphia Ave. house during the winter that Larry was in sixth grade at Silvan school.
+Using plans from Popular Mechanics, William Heyns and Larry built this go-cart in the basement of the Philadelphia Ave. house during the winter that Larry was in sixth grade at Silvan School.
 The original intention of restricting it to the yard or the sidewalk was soon revised due to its speed.
 Unlike many home-made projects, this one used new parts except for the steering gear that was from a model T truck at Remus' junk yard.
 Some